KamilAndrzejczuk/TCinema/README.md

 ### Reservations

-Reservation route shows simple input form where cinema employee have to enter person's phone number to check of any reservations have been done for it.
+Reservation route shows simple input form where cinema employee have to enter person's phone number to check of any reservations have been done for.

 ![alt text](https://raw.githubusercontent.com/KamilAndrzejczuk/TCinema/assets/assets/reservation.png)

 ## Status

+Project is about half way to be done, there are a lot of things to do like:
+- styling
+- forms validation
+- more admin panel functionalities
+- adding carousel with actual repertoire movies showing more details about it